Vinni Lettieri: Toronto Maple Leafs

 Leaving the Bruins at the conclusion of his contract, Lettieri was signed to a one-year, $775,000 contract with the Toronto Maple Leafs for the season on July 2, 2025.
+Lettieri would not appear in any games with the Maple Leafs, but scored 14 goals and 28 assists in 55 games with their AHL affiliate, the Toronto Marlies.
+In the opening game of the 2026 Calder Cup playoffs, Lettieri would register a hat-trick and an assist.
+Lettieri and Marlies would push all the way towards the Calder Cup Finals, where they would defeat the Chicago Wolves in five games to win the Calder Cup.
+Lettieri scored 11 goals and 15 assists for 26 points during the playoff run, leading all skaters in playoff goals and points.

+On July 3, 2026, Lettieri would re-up with the Maple Leafs on a one-year, two-way deal.

 Personal life

 Lettieri's grandfather, Lou Nanne, played, coached and was the general manager of the Minnesota North Stars.
-His father, Tino, played professional soccer, while his uncle Marty Nanne was drafted 161st overall by the Chicago Blackhawks in the 1986 NHL Entry Draft and played in the International Hockey League (IHL) for three seasons.
-His cousins are also ice hockey players – Tyler Nanne was drafted 142nd overall by the New York Rangers in the 2014 NHL Entry Draft, while Louis Nanne was drafted 188th overall by the Minnesota Wild in the 2012 NHL Entry Draft.
+His father, Tino, played professional soccer, while his uncle Marty Nanne was drafted 161st overall by the Chicago Blackhawks in the 1986 NHL entry draft and played in the International Hockey League (IHL) for three seasons.
+His cousins are also ice hockey players – Tyler Nanne was drafted 142nd overall by the New York Rangers in the 2014 NHL entry draft, while Louis Nanne was drafted 188th overall by the Minnesota Wild in the 2012 NHL entry draft.